How to Paint Bathroom Floor Tiles

 This basement bathroom started with large beige tiles that felt heavy and dated, especially paired with tan walls and a basic shower surround.
 I’d already retiled the shower to freshen things up, but the floor still made the whole room feel tired.

-Step 1: Prep the Tile Floor
+Step 1: Prep the Bathroom Floor Tiles for Paint

 In this bathroom the “baseboard” was actually a row of tile, so I carefully pried it off with a hammer and pry bar.
 Removing it gave me a clean edge and kept the painted pattern from looking chopped off at the wall.